pascalyiou/Weather_Regimes/README.md

 ### compu_WR.sh

-A sample bash script to illustrate how to call the scripts `regimes_IPSL.R` and `classif_IPSL.R`
+A sample bash script to illustrate how to call the scripts `regimes_IPSL.R` and `classif_IPSL.R` .

-This script can be adapted to your need by changing the arguments of the scripts regimes_IPSL.R and classif_IPSL.R
+This script can be adapted to your need by changing the arguments of the scripts `regimes_IPSL.R` and `classif_IPSL.R`.

-## Non-exported function
+## Non-exported functions

-Some functions are present in the R directory of the package but not exported (i.e. hidden from users")
+Some functions are present in the R directory of the package but not exported (i.e. hidden from users and undocumented).

 They are organized in the following way: